 We augment a New-Keynesian DSGE framework with a banking sector that issues equity and deposits to households and makes loans to capital producers.2 The key friction that we build into the banking sector is a recapitalization that is received from the government if a negative productivity shock causes the income on loans to be insufficient to fully repay the deposits (the recapitalization is financed with a lump sum tax on the household).
 We refer to this difference between loan income and deposits as a shortfall.
-The government may either recapitalize the banking sector immediately after a shortfall, or with a delay of one period.
-Both recapitalization policies ensure that the depositors will always be fully repaid, so that the bank never defaults.
+The government may either recapitalization policies ensure that the depositors will always be fully repaid, so that the bank never defaults.
 In case of a delayed recapitalization, the profits made by the banking sector after a shortfall reduce the size of the recapitalization that will be received in the next period.
 Whether the government responds to a shortfall with an immediate recapitalization or with a delayed one is determined exogenously.3